grewelle/seaOtterAcanth/README.md

 # seaOtterAcanth
+For manuscripts:

-For Manuscript: Long-term change and seasonal spillover of fatal Profilicollis altmani infection in California sea otters from avian and crustacean hosts
+Long-term change and seasonal spillover risks of fatal acanthocephalan infection in southern sea otters

+Marine heat waves over decades intensify a spillover epidemic in the keystone predator southern sea otters